 – the guide / the guide and the cook if hiking

 – the jeep with you each day / with luggage and equipment, with you at lunch time and at night

 – mineral water and beduin tea

-– the sleeping equipment : good mattresses and blankets, individuals tents from october to april
+– the sleeping equipment : good and thick mattresses

-… and a little washing water, because sleeping under the stars does not mean lack of confort !
+You can also enjoy a little washing water (just ask your cook !), because sleeping under the stars does not mean lack of confort !

 What to see and to do in Wadi Rum

 If you read about Wadi Rum in a guide book, or on most websites selling tours in Wadi Rum desert, you will automatically think that the main attractions of this desert are a dozen of main spots, and that visiting Wadi Rum consists in going by jeep from one of them to the next one, stop from 10 to 30 minutes, take photos, and go on like that until the end of the tour.

 And it’s what all of them do indeed !